elsaland/elsa-next/README.md

   `cargo build --no-default-features --features "use_v8,fs,typescript"`

 - Easy to embed.
 Offers a Rust crate and C API (with Go and Zig bindings).

+In time, most Elsa speed optimizations will make it to Deno.

 ## Why not use spindle?